Magnum Trainings: Fiscal Workshop

 James M. Merrins, Ed.D., SDA, SBA

-Jim Merrins is Executive Program Administrator of the Educational Leadership Institute at NYSAWA, and the New York State School District Internal Auditing Alliance (SDIAA).
-He has trained over 800 claims auditors, deputy claims auditors and business office personnel.
-He has administered the Claims Auditors Conferences and teaches numerous fiscal workshops for superintendents and school business personnel, including Fiscal Navigation for Superintendents, and Introduction to Extraclassroom Activity Funds trainings.
+Jim Merrins is Executive Program Administrator of Educational Support Services.
+He has trained over 1,000 claims auditors, deputy claims auditors and business office personnel.
+He has administered the Claims Auditors Conferences and teaches numerous fiscal workshops for superintendents and school business personnel, including Fiscal Navigation for Superintendents, and Introduction to Extraclassroom Activity Funds.
 Jim has over 40 years experience in school administration, including 16 years as a Superintendent in Fredonia and Honeoye, New York.
-Dr. Merrins is NYS certified as a School Business Administrator.
+Dr. Merrins is NYS certified as a School District Administrator and School Business Administrator.
 Dr. Merrins taught school finance and school law at SUNY colleges for several years.